MIFIDPRU 8 Disclosure

 Given the straightforward nature of InvestEngine (UK) Limited’s business, the governance framework is considered appropriate.
 The Managing Board holds formal quarterly meetings, with additional meetings as needed to address critical business decisions.

-In addition to the Senior Management Committee, several decision-making and oversight committees support the business.
-The Investment Committee, led by the Head of Investments, approves changes to investment strategy, asset allocation, and quarterly rebalances, as well as product or platform developments impacting discretionary services.
+- The Investment Committee, chaired by the Head of Investments, is responsible for approving changes to investment strategy, asset allocation, and quarterly rebalances.
+It also oversees product and platform developments that impact the discretionary service.

 InvestEngine (UK) Limited remains committed to high standards of corporate governance.
 When appointing new Board members, careful consideration is given to existing skills, experience, board balance, and diversity.
 Each member is expected to contribute effectively both individually and as part of the team.